powsybl/powsybl-incubator/pypowsybl-core/README.md

 ### Runtime requirements, build and installation:

+If behind a proxy, set https_proxy for pip install

 To create an isolated virtual python v3.6 environment, on CentOS v7

     python3 -m venv penv